 19. Application of Part

-(1) Notwithstanding the provisions of any other Act, but subject to the provisions of any notice published pursuant to subsection (2), this Part applies to and in relation to every vehicle that is operated by any person (including vehicles operated by the Crown, or by an agency of the Crown, in right of the State).
+(1) Notwithstanding the provisions of any other Act, but subject to subsection (1A) and the provisions of any notice published pursuant to subsection (2), this Part applies to and in relation to every vehicle that is operated by any person (including vehicles operated by the Crown, or by an agency of the Crown, in right of the State).

+(1A) This Part does not apply to a passenger transport vehicle as defined in the Transport (Road Passenger Services) Act 2018 section 4(1).

 (2) The Minister may by order published in the Government Gazette grant exemptions from the provisions of this Part.

 (3) An order made under subsection (2) may be amended or revoked by the Minister by an order published in the Government Gazette.